The Nintendo Switch is now available, hurrah. If you haven't anyway, you can now get a Switch of your own.

-Nintendo Switch games confirmed: 1 2 Switch
+Nintendo Switch games: 1-2 Switch

-Only there's sports.
-Well, no proper sports.
 You can milk a cow.
 You can unlock a safe.
 Quick-draw a gun.
 It's all about head-to-head play-offs, like a proper party game.
 For many you needn't even look at the screen thanks to the Joy-Con controllers' vibrational feedback.

-Nintendo Switch games confirmed: Mario Kart 8 Deluxe
+Nintendo Switch games: Mario Kart 8 Deluxe

 Fan favourite tracks such as Luigi's Mansion and Battle Course 1 make a return and players will now get the ability to carry two items at once.
 Items from previous Mario Kart games are back, including Boo, a ghost that steals other players' items.
 Mario Kart 8 Deluxe will output in up to 1080p quality and will be available from 28 April for £50.

-Nintendo Switch games confirmed: Super Mario Odyssey
+Nintendo Switch games: Super Mario Odyssey

-Nintendo Switch games confirmed: Splatoon 2
+Nintendo Switch games: Splatoon 2

 Splatoon is an important title for Nintendo, so it's no surprise to see a sequel for the Switch platform.

-Nintendo Switch games confirmed: Super Bomberman R
+Nintendo Switch games: Super Bomberman R

-Super Bomberman 2 takes everything from the classic Bomberman series, but gives it visual enhancements and new features thanks to the Switch's gaming capabilities.
+Super Bomberman R takes everything from the classic Bomberman series, but gives it visual enhancements and new features thanks to the Switch's gaming capabilities.
 The premise is the same, you still need to guide your Bomberman character around a maze-like play area where you'll need to take out CPU-controlled characters and use bombs to open walkways.

 Nintendo Switch games confirmed: The Elder Scrolls V: Skyrim